Gravitational Waves from Feebly Interacting Particles in a First Order Phase Transition: Gravitational wave signals

 where $w$ is the fluid's enthalpy.
-Due to this nonlinearity, new correlations get imprinted at the scale $k \sim {\rm (shell~thickness)}^{-1}$, allowing for the accumulation of GWs at the same scale long after the collisions take place, enhancing the signal by a factor $\lesssim \beta/H$ \cite{Hindmarsh:2013xza,Hindmarsh:2015qta,Hindmarsh:2017gnf,Cutting:2019zws,Hindmarsh:2016lnk,Hindmarsh:2019phv}.
-The GW signals from FIPs do not feature such correlations, as the particle shell thickness continues to expand as the FIPs propagate; as a consequence, the signal is imprinted over a larger range of wavenumbers, resulting in a broader signal, as we will see below.
+Consequently, new correlations get imprinted at the scale $k \sim {\rm (shell~thickness)}^{-1}$, allowing for the accumulation of GWs at the same scale long after the collisions take place, enhancing the signal by a factor $\lesssim \beta/H$ \cite{Hindmarsh:2013xza,Hindmarsh:2015qta,Hindmarsh:2017gnf,Cutting:2019zws,Hindmarsh:2016lnk,Hindmarsh:2019phv}.
+For FIPs, as the particle shell thickness continues to expand as the FIPs propagate, the signal is instead imprinted over a larger range of wavenumbers, resulting in a broader signal.

-We simulate the GW signals from FIPs (see Appendix \ref{app:compGW} for details) for the three BM cases (Eq.\,\ref{eq:bms}).
-The signal from our simulation (at production) can be parameterized as
+We evaluate Eq.\,(\ref{eq:W}) to obtain the GW signals from FIPs (see Supplemental Material for details) for the three BM cases (Eq.\,\ref{eq:bms}) and show the result in Fig.~\ref{fig:Omegaf}.
+The resulting signal (at production) can be parameterized as